scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 2
 - **Level Required:** 1/5

-Make a melee attack against a target, adding 1 proficiency die.
+Make a melee attack against a target, adding 1 enhanced die.
 On hit deal normal weapon damage.
 On a critical the target is knocked prone.

 ***Enhanced:*** Add a wound die to your attack roll.